facebookresearch/maskrcnn-benchmark/README.md

 For further information, please refer to [#15](https://github.com/facebookresearch/maskrcnn-benchmark/issues/15).

-To finetune the pretrained maskRCNN to train fasterRCNN or maskRCNN on your own dataset, four steps are needed:
+To finetune the pretrained maskRCNN to train fasterRCNN or maskRCNN on your own dataset, four steps are needed: <br />
 **step 1**.
 Run the demo.py to test your package is installed successfully.
 Meanwhile, you can save the pretrained model, which has been converted from pkl format to pth format, which can be loaded by a pytorch model.
 The model is just a data of COCODEmo object in the demo.
 This way, no need to look into [_load_file fun](https://github.com/wmmxk/maskrcnn-benchmark/blob/f25c6cff92d32d92abe8965d68401004e90c8bee/maskrcnn_benchmark/utils/checkpoint.py#L117).

 **step 2**.
 Create a fastercnn or maskRCNN model using a yaml file in the configs folder.
 When doing this, you need to call the cfg.merge_from_list method to change the [_C.MODEL.ROI_BOX_HEAD.NUM_CLASSES =81 ](https://github.com/wmmxk/maskrcnn-benchmark/blob/f25c6cff92d32d92abe8965d68401004e90c8bee/maskrcnn_benchmark/config/defaults.py#L182) to the number of classes in your dataset (background does not count in this implementation).